Mike Wallace: 1930s–1940s: Radio

 Wallace appeared as a guest on the popular radio quiz show Information Please on February 7, 1939, when he was in his last year at the University of Michigan.
 He spent his first summer after graduation working on-air at Interlochen Center for the Arts.
 His first radio job was as a newscaster and continuity writer for WOOD radio in Grand Rapids, Michigan.
-This lasted until 1940, when he moved to WXYZ radio in Detroit, Michigan as an announcer.
+This lasted until 1940, when he moved to WXYZ radio in Detroit, Michigan, as an announcer.
 He then became a freelance radio worker in Chicago.

 Wallace enlisted in the United States Navy in 1943 and during World War II served as a communications officer on the USS Anthedon, a submarine tender.
 He saw no combat but traveled to Hawaii, Australia, and Subic Bay in the Philippines, then patrolling the South China Sea, the Philippine Sea and south of Japan.
 After being discharged in 1946, Wallace returned to Chicago.

-Wallace announced for the radio shows Curtain Time, Ned Jordan: Secret Agent, Sky King, The Green Hornet, Curtain Time, and The Spike Jones Show.
+Wallace announced for the radio shows Curtain Time, Ned Jordan: Secret Agent, Sky King, The Green Hornet, and The Spike Jones Show.
 It is sometimes reported Wallace announced for The Lone Ranger, but Wallace said that he never had done so.
 From 1946 through 1948, he portrayed the title character on The Crime Files of Flamond on WGN and in syndication.

 Wallace announced wrestling in Chicago in the late 1940s and early 1950s, sponsored by Tavern Pale beer.

 In the late 1940s, Wallace was a staff announcer for the CBS radio network.
 He had displayed his comic skills when he appeared opposite Spike Jones in dialogue routines.
 He was also the voice of Elgin-American in the company's commercials on Groucho Marx's You Bet Your Life.
 As Myron Wallace, he portrayed New York City detective Lou Kagel on the short-lived radio drama series Crime on the Waterfront.